chrismessina/alfred-asset-catalog-toolkit/README.md

 # Usage

 You can set a hotkey or use a File Action to extract `.cab` files in place.
 Note that the original `.cab` file won't be removed.
+Personally, I prefer to use ⌃-⌘-⇧-E.

+1. Select one or more `.cab` files in Finder.
+2. Press your hotkey combo.
+3. The `.cab` asset catalog(s) will be extracted into folders using the corresponding filenames.

 # Changelog[¹](https://keepachangelog.com/)